Apollon77/ioBroker.nut/README.md

 [![NPM](https://nodei.co/npm/iobroker.nut.png?downloads=true)](https://nodei.co/npm/iobroker.nut/)

-This adapter for iobroker connects to a defined NUT server to provide the status and details of a connected UPS/USV as ioBroker states, so that it can be used there.
+This adapter for ioBroker connects to a defined NUT server to provide the status and details of a connected UPS/USV as ioBroker states, so that it can be used there.

 ## Description of parameters
 ### host_ip